sgusagsd/fluent-bit-out-syslog/README.md

 The `tls` configuration is optional and is required only if connecting to an endpoint that supports TLS.

+`SanitizeHost` controls whether the hostname field in outgoing messages is sanitized to match [DNS hostname requirements][dns-rfc] (no characters besides letters, digits and hyphens, no leading or trailing hyphens in each part).
+It is enabled by default as of the most recent release.

 ## Sample Config File